(H/T this post was inspired by a tweet and back-and-forth with Chris Brown of Smart Football)

 (Note: not all tight zone, but a lot of it is.
 Notice that OSU often had a "Veer" read, where they read the frontside DE)

-Inside Zone gets talked a lot.
+Inside Zone gets talked a lot (and note again that some people will call this type of scheme “tight zone”).
 The aiming point of the RB is now the frontside B gap, with the options to bounce (frontside C gap), bang (aiming point), or cut (backside A gap).
 This play is typically paired with split zone blocking (as I've shown so far for all I-form schemes), but may utilize some BOB or Lead blocking (particularly for weakside runs where you can't double on the LOS).

 It's also obviously a popular scheme to run from gun, with lots of ways to read the defense.